galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 ### Multi-plots

-- Here we would like to plot several times on the same figure in different sub-plots
-- We will not plots all the times (too many) but the first 24 forecasted values.
+Now, we will plot several times on the same figure in different sub-plots; we will not plot all the times (too many) but the first 24 forecasted values.

 1. Make a list of times and convert to pandas datetime to make it easier to format times when plotting